This page is currently in the process of being updated and some information presented may no longer be correct.

-Participation on all levels is encouraged from both specialists and amateurs, and anyone can edit entries.
+Participation on all levels is encouraged by both specialists and amateurs, and anyone can edit entries.
 We hope to create a resource that can serve the interested public, students, and experts.
-While Quantiki aims to be more specialised than corresponding entries in the Wikipedia, we hope that the two projects will reinforce each other.
+While Quantiki aims to be more specialised than corresponding entries in Wikipedia, we hope that the two projects will reinforce each other.

 The name is (clearly) derived from a combination of “quantum” and “wiki”, playing on Kon-Tiki, the name of a raft and a book about the expedition made with the raft.
-Hopefully we’ll have an exciting voyage with this, but one that doesn’t end up crashing!
+Hopefully, we’ll have an exciting voyage with this, but one that doesn’t end up crashing!

 If you would like to contact us, you can edit the community portal or check this FAQ.